Tina Skinner, PhD

 - Senior Lecturer in Clinical Exercise Physiology

-- Program Convenor, Bachelor of Exercise & Sport Sciences
+- Program Convenor, Bachelor of Clinical Exercise Physiology (Honours)

 Room: 520, level 5, School of Human Movement Studies building (26B)